 The one for the traditionalist: Rolls-Royce Cullinan

-Upon seeing some of the world’s most storied four-wheeled brands rolling out their first ever SUVs, one of the main concerns from motoring enthusiasts was that it was ‘selling out’ — both spiritually and mechanically.
-Thankfully, Rolls-Royce’s latest, the indomitable Cullinan, should silence the naysayers.
+Upon seeing some of the world’s most storied four-wheeled brands rolling out their first ever SUVs, one of the main concerns from motoring enthusiasts was that Rolls-Royce was ‘selling out’ — both spiritually and mechanically — by introducing an SUV back in 2018.
+Thankfully, Rolls-Royce’s off-roader, the indomitable Cullinan, silenced the naysayers.

-As Gentleman’s Journal found out when we recently took the Cullinan to the wilderness of Wyoming, this is a car that prompted Rolls-Royce to undertake an entire overhaul of their signature engineering and ‘magic carpet’ ride quality.
+As Gentleman’s Journal found out when we took the Cullinan to the wilderness of Wyoming upon its launch, this is a car that prompted Rolls-Royce to undertake an entire overhaul of their signature engineering and ‘magic carpet’ ride quality.
 And it works.
-The spirit of the heritage carmaker remains, but this is a new — slightly taller — spin.
+The spirit of the heritage carmaker remains, but — this time — it’s practical…

 Price: From £250,000